Today’s guest post is from Fiona at Savvy in Somerset. What she doesn’t know about reduced food and reducing food waste is not worth knowing!

 The first thing to know about reduced food is the way food labelling works in the U.K. The majority of food in U.K supermarkets is given either a ‘Use By’ or ‘Best before’ date.

 ‘Use by’ is the most important of these two dates and is the date food should be eaten by to prevent it causing any foodborne illnesses.
+It is essentially at this point “out of date”.
 Supermarkets are legally required not to sell any food past this date.

 ‘Best Before’ is the date food is in prime condition until.
 After that date, it may have deteriorated slightly but is still perfectly safe to eat, and more often than not there is absolutely nothing wrong with it after that date.

 The problem with these two labels is that they cause a huge amount of food waste.
-A combination of people not understanding which is which, adhering to them too stringently and supermarkets and restaurants being legally obliged to rid of out of date food lead to millions of tonnes of food being binned each year when actually it’s perfectly edible.
+The old saying “out of date” has led to mass confusion as best before and use by products are lumped into one category, with the one label.
+Another issue is a combination of people not understanding which is which, adhering to them too stringently and supermarkets and restaurants being legally obliged to get rid of “out of date” food lead to millions of tonnes of food being binned each year when actually it’s perfectly edible.

 Reducing food close to its use by or best before date is one way that supermarkets try to avoid it being thrown away.
 Another point to remember is food doesn’t magically become inedible at one minute past midnight on its ‘Use By’ date – using common sense and looking at food colouring and smell should tell you whether or not it’s safe to eat.